Key points:

 - It appears that Starlink's holiday promotions on Mini and Standard dishes have also expired; new regular pricing is $299 for Mini and $349 for Standard.

-Starlink is well known for sudden and unannounced changes to its terms and plan lineup, and today Starlink is true to form by quietly rolling out a new Roam 100GB plan for $50/month in some markets, including the USA, presumably replacing the 50GB version of the plan.
+Starlink is well known for sudden, unannounced changes to its terms and plan lineup, and today it is true to form by quietly rolling out a new Roam 100GB plan for $50/month in some markets, including the USA, replacing the 50GB version.

 Table of Contents